 To boot Tanzu Operations Manager:

-1. Go to the Broadcom Support portal and download the latest release of Tanzu Operations Manager for Azure.
+1. Go to Broadcom Support portal and download the latest release of Tanzu Operations Manager for Azure.

 2. View the downloaded PDF and locate the Tanzu Operations Manager image URL appropriate for your region.